From the time we’re very young, the happily ever after fantasy is drilled into our minds as the gold standard of love.

-So what if we start holding our love life and ourselves to a new standard?
+So what if we start holding our love life to a new standard?

-What if we allowed all loves in our life to grow, shift, and change exactly as they’re meant to?
+What if we allowed all connections in our life to grow, shift, and change exactly as they’re meant to?

-And regardless of what happens in the end, we find as much peace in endings as new beginnings.
+What if we could find as much peace in endings as new beginnings?

-If we acknowledge that all love is either for a lesson or a lifetime, then it becomes all too clear that we have nothing to lose and everything to gain.
+When we acknowledge that all love is either for a lesson or a lifetime, it becomes all too clear that we have nothing to lose and everything to gain.